Invoice Finance for Growing SMEs: Turn Unpaid Invoices into Working Capital

 - Facility fees, minimum usage fees, establishment fees.

-- Whether pricing is effectively a variable rate margin.
+- Whether pricing behaves like a variable rate margin.

 Cross-check assumptions with business.gov.au and have a broker model your real numbers.